Anatomy and Physiology

 Blood cells are synthesized mainly in red bone marrow.
 Some lymphocytes, additionally, are produced in lymphoid tissue.

 In the bone marrow, all blood cells originate from pluripotent stem cells (i.e. capable of developing into one of a number of cell types) and go through several developmental stages before entering the blood.
 Different types of blood cell follow separate lines of development.
-The process of blood cell formation is called haemopoiesis
+The process of blood cell formation is called haemopoiesis.

-Stages in the development of blood cells
+Stages in the development of blood cells diagramImage Placeholder - Stages in the development of blood cells diagram

 Red Blood Cells